TheShinyBunny/Hurricane/README.md

 Use this annotation on a parameter argument to set its name and/or description.
 An argument's name is defined by default to the parameter's name, but unless you compile your code with the `-parameters` flag, param names will be `arg0`, `arg1` etc. This annotation lets you define a meaningful name for the argument, so error feedback will be more understandable.

+### `@Default`

+This annotation can make an argument in a command optional, by defining it a default value when it is omitted.

+The annotation has many options but only one is used at a time.
+Depending on the type of argument, the `@Default` annotation selects the matching option.
+For example, `int` arguments will use the `integer()` property, `String` will use `string()`, etc.

+These properties only exist for primitive types, so for any other value type you should use `@Arg(optional=true)` to make it null by default.

+Another option for primitive and non-primitive types alike, is to use `@Default(computed="<access expression>")`, with an [Access Expression](#access-expressions).

+### `@Greedy`

+The Greedy annotation is for a string argument taking a varying length string, typically as the last argument.
+Simply annotate a `String` argument with `@Greedy` to let it parse more than one word.

+### `@Range`

+This annotation can be used on any number to define a range of values it allows.
+If the input number is not within the range defined by `min()` and `max()`, an exception will be thrown, and the command will not run.

+### `@Sender`

+This annotation can be used on parameters that should be injected as the sender of the command.
+If the command sender instance cannot be cast to the argument type, it will fail.

 ## Access Expressions